Arevy/shopx-frontend/README.md

 - **CMS-driven homepage** – dynamic hero, highlights, featured products, new arrivals, and a rich-text block fed by the admin portal’s WYSIWYG editor.
 - **Catalog browsing** – server-sourced product list with category filtering, instant search, wishlist toggles, and graceful loading states.
 - **Product detail** – price, description, reviews, recommendations, CTA buttons (“Add to cart”, “Save for later”).
-- **Cart workflow** – guest cart stored in local storage with automatic migration once the user authenticates; authenticated carts live server-side with Redis-backed caching.
+- **Cart workflow** – guest cart stored in local storage with automatic migration once the user authenticates; authenticated carts live server-side with Redis-backed caching and are pulled via the new `getUserContext` aggregate immediately after login.
-- **Wishlist** – same hybrid behaviour as cart, providing quick save/remove plus migration at login.
+- **Wishlist** – same hybrid behaviour as cart, with Redis-backed persistence and instant refresh driven by `getUserContext`.
 - **Authentication** – login and registration screens with MobX-managed session state; JWT is stored and reattached through a shared GraphQL client.
 - **Checkout** – shipping address capture (with address book reuse), order creation, and payment mutation (card/cash/bank transfer) tied to the backend schema.
 - **Notification system** – toast stack for success/error/info feedback, used consistently across flows.